-Small temporary basins excavated around a storm drain inlet.
+A temporary protective device formed at or around an inlet to a storm drain to trap sediment.
 They are employed to trap sediment in runoff water from small, disturbed areas.
 Clean out of these facilities is normally required after each heavy rainfall.